Gionnio/XtoMKV_con/README.md

 # XtoMKV_con
-Convert any video files to MKV file format without re-encoding using ffmpeg
+Convert any video files to MKV file format using ffmpeg without re-encoding using ffmpeg

 XtoMKV_con is a simple utility that helps you convert all non ".mkv" files in a folder to ".mkv", deleting the original files after conversion.